JVital2013/vitality-goes/docs/config.md

 * **emwin.ini**: Stores information about the emwin images you want to display.
 This file has no effect on emwin text that is displayed
 * **abi.ini**: Contains information about your full-disk images.
 If you're doing any Sanchez renders, I'd put them in this file as well
 * **meso.ini**: Contains information about your mesoscale images.
-* **l2.ini**: Contains infromation about your ABI level 2 products.
+* **l2.ini**: Contains infromation about your ABI Level 2 products.
 These images contain information about estimated rainfall, land surface temp, sea surface temp, and more.
 Note that goestools does not receive these unless your goesproc config is set up to do so.
 The sample config in this repository is configured correctly, but if you're not saving these files, simply leave l2.ini empty.

 These ini files are parsed with the php [parse_ini_file](https://www.php.net/manual/en/function.parse-ini-file.php) function, so any comments must begin with a semicolon (;).

 ## config.ini

-This is the main config file, which is broken out into the following sections:
+This is the main config file.
+It will likely need configured when you first deploy Vitality GOES.
+It is broken out into the following sections:

 ### General
 * `graphiteAPI`: Points to your graphite host.
 It must include the `/render/` path at the end to work properly.
 If you're not using Graphite, comment this line out